Russian military recruiter shot amid fear of Ukraine call-up

 The Kremlin last week announced a partial mobilization — its first since World War II — to add at least 300,000 troops to its forces in Ukraine.
 The move, a sharp shift from Putin’s previous efforts to portray the war as a limited military operation, proved unpopular at home.

 Thousands of Russian men of fighting age have flocked to airports and Russia’s land border crossings to avoid being called up.
-Protests erupted across the country, and Russian media reported an increasing number of arson attacks on military enlistment offices, including one that hit the southern city of Uryupinsk on Monday.
+Protests erupted across the country, and Russian media reported an increasing number of arson attacks on military enlistment offices.

+Ukrainian President Volodymyr Zelenskyy on Monday once again decried the Russian mobilization as nothing more than “an attempt to provide commanders on the ground with a constant stream of cannon fodder.”

+In his nightly televised address, Zelenskyy referenced ongoing Russian attempts to punch through Ukrainian defense lines in the eastern industrial heartland of Donbas, a key target of Moscow’s military campaign.

 Meanwhile, the first batches of new Russian troops mobilized by Moscow have begun to arrive at military bases, the British Defense Ministry said Monday, adding that tens of thousands had been called up so far.